semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 ***Figure*.** Supply Chain ticket created

 :::caution Limitations
-Tickets can only be created for Supply Chain findings with reachable usages.
-They cannot be created for **Always reachable** or **Unreachable** findings.
+Tickets can only be created for Supply Chain findings with Always reachable Reachable usages.
+They cannot be created for Conditionally reachable or Unreachable findings.
 :::

 ### Secrets